DanielFGray/fzf-scripts/README.md

 Interactively move files.
 It was originally just an experiment to see what it would be like to make a file explorer with fzf.

+## fzrepl

+runs stdin against programs like sed, awk, jq and shows the result in the preview window

 ## [goog](goog)

 Google search from the command line.
 This is now broken since google deprecated the API I used and I have yet to update to the newer version..

 *depends on `jq` and `curl`*

+## igr

+Interactive rg wrapper

 ## [ix](ix)